glennj/exercism.io/r/crypto-square/README.md

 # Crypto Square

+Welcome to Crypto Square on Exercism's R Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Implement the classic method for composing secret messages called a square code.

 Given an English text, output the encoded version of that text.